The Saga of Baby Divine

 The Saga of Baby Divine is a children's picture book written by Bette Midler and illustrated by Todd Schorr.
-It was originally published in 1983.
+It was originally published in 1983 by Crown Publishers, New York.

 It has been shown in a poster produced by the American Library Association, one of a series of posters where American celebrities such as Paul Newman, Isiah Thomas, and Michael J. Fox implored people to patronize their libraries and read.
-Bette Midler was shown in one such poster with a copy of The Saga of Baby Divine, reading her own book.
+In 1985, Bette Midler was shown in one such poster with a copy of The Saga of Baby Divine.